15 Jaw-Dropping Puerto Rico Beaches

 Location: Cabo Rojo

 Known for: Shallow waters, a lighthouse, calm waves

 What Makes Playa Sucia Special

 Although its name literally translates to "Dirty Beach," rest assured this cove is far from that.
 On the contrary, Playa Sucia — also known as Playuela — is famous for its turquoise and deep blue waters, which contrast beautifully with its soft white sand.

 The half-moon-shaped beach is near a lighthouse from 1882, the Faro Los Morrillos de Cabo Rojo.
 It's also right across from red-hued salt flats thriving with wildlife.
 Families love this beach because of its shallow waters and calm waves, which make it safe for children to swim in.

 Location: Culebra Island

 What Makes Carlos Rosario Beach Special

 Though definitely not the most famous beach on the Puerto Rican island of Culebra, Carlos Rosario is tranquil and quiet.
-In fact, the beach is one of the best secluded beaches in the world.
+In fact, this is one of the most beautiful secluded beaches in the world.